Olympus E-M5 II vs Panasonic GX8

 Arguments in favor of the Panasonic Lumix DMC-GX8:

 - More detail: Has more megapixels (20.2 vs 15.9MP), which boosts linear resolution by 13%.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.77x vs 0.74x).

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Was introduced somewhat (5 months) more recently.

-The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Care should be taken when interpreting the review scores above, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons